steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

                 {
                 }
             Verify projects are coherent.
 All resources are held by a project.

+        Project Control
+            Should the Menu label link to the active project?
+                This requires using the dropdown arrow to activate the menu.

         Create Project
             How should a new project be created?